 You are going to want to try this new mule drink.
 This weekend, my husband and I decided to spice up our usual Moscow Mule recipe and make a refreshing cucumber and mint mule drink.
 We have come to love this cold, refreshing, copper-mugged drink, and although we were hesitant to tamper with perfection–we decided to branch out of our comfort zone!
 Using ingredients from our garden we came up with this Moscow Mule variation.

 Mule Drink – The Perfect Summer Cocktail

-Our garden is producing a bounty of both cucumbers and mint–both of which I find very refreshing in other summer recipes, so I was excited for the possibilities!
+Our garden is producing a bounty of both cucumbers and mint–both of which I find very refreshing in other summer recipes, so I was excited about the possibilities!
 Cucumber and mint might not be the normal Moscow mule ingredients but make a great Moscow Mule variation.
 My husband loves a Moscow Mule and didn’t think that he would like a vegetable in his favorite cocktail, but being the good sport that he is, he was willing to give this mule drink a try!